Audit Log — Tamper-Proof Activity Tracking

 Notifications

-Section titled “Notifications”Granit.Auditing.Notifications ships notifications surfacing high-signal events
+Section titled “Notifications”Granit.Auditing.Notifications surfaces high-signal events to platform admins / SOC

 | Notification | Trigger | Channels | Severity |